Thomas John Bisika: Awards

-In 1999 Dr. Thomas John Bisika received The Gender Matters Award of the International Development Research Centre (IDRC) in Ottawa, Ontario, Canada.
-The money from this award was shared with the Centre for Social Research where he conducted the research on traditional eye medicine which earned him this award.
-Dr Bisika's name appeared in “Marquis Who's Who in the World 2010” and is a nominee for “2000 Outstanding Intellectuals of the 21st Century 2010”.
+In 1999 Bisika received The Gender Matters Award of the International Development Research Centre (IDRC) in Ottawa, Ontario.
+The money from this award was shared with the Centre for Social Research where he conducted the relevant research on traditional eye medicine.

-At the African Union Dr Bisika wrote speeches for H.E.
+At the African Union Bisika wrote speeches for H.E.
 Alpha Konare, Chairperson of the African Union Commission, and Advocate Bience Gawanas, Commissioner for Social Affairs.
-He was also instrumental in the elaboration of a number of African Union policy documents including the African Common Position on Migration and Development, Africa Health Strategy, Plan of Action on Violence Prevention, Policy Framework on Sexual and Reproductive Health and Rights, Maputo Plan of Action and the Pharmaceutical Manufacturing Plan for Africa.
-He was also a member of the drafting team which elaborated the Africa-EU Strategy that was adopted in Lisbon, Portugal during the second EU-Africa Summit in December 2007.
+He was involved in a number of African Union policy documents including the African Common Position on Migration and Development, Africa Health Strategy, Plan of Action on Violence Prevention, Policy Framework on Sexual and Reproductive Health and Rights, Maputo Plan of Action and the Pharmaceutical Manufacturing Plan for Africa.
+He was a member of the drafting team for the Africa-EU Strategy that was adopted in Lisbon during the second EU-Africa Summit in December 2007.
 In 2006 he led a team that produced the second State of the African Population Report which was adopted by the African Population Commission in June 2006 in Johannesburg, South Africa.